China threat looms over presidential election... | Taiwan News

 TAIPEI, Taiwan (AP) — Further deadlock and heightened pressure from China is the likely outcome if Taiwan's independence-leaning President Tsai Ing-wen wins a second term this weekend, as is widely predicted.

-In a distribution center in Xindian district in New Taipei City on Friday, school teachers and other volunteers were busy preparing stacks of ballots and other election paraphernalia for distribution to the polling centers.

-“We are here to maintain security and make sure no one smuggles out any printed ballot forms," said Chu Kuo-hong, deputy chief of Xindian district police station.

-Final campaign rallies for each candidate were scheduled for the evening in Taipei and in the southern city of Kaohsiung, where her chief opponent, Han Kuo-yu of the opposition Nationalist Party, is mayor.
+In the southern city of Kaohsiung, backers of Tsai's chief opponent, Han Kuo-yu of the opposition Nationalist Party, waved red and blue Taiwan flags, blew horns and chanted their support.
 Another candidate, James Soong of the smaller People First Party, also planned a rally.

 Tsai's party lost badly in local elections 14 months ago.
 But she has gotten a boost from hostile words and actions from China and months of anti-government protests in Hong Kong which she says show Beijing's “one country, two systems" formula for governing Taiwan is untenable.